 Alternatively, you can right-click on the IE taskbar icon and select Start InPrivate Browsing.

-Tomorrow we will see how you can disable private browsing, should you wish to – for whatever reasons!
+Next, we will see how to disable private browsing in Chrome or Firefox, should you wish to do so for whatever reason.